-\applies to all members except for Title XIX Waiver Group, SSDI-TMC and SOBRA Family Planning members

-- a) Prospective Reinsurance: This coverage applies to prospective enrollment periods.
+\applies to all members except for Title XIX Waiver Group members a) Prospective Reinsurance: This coverage applies to prospective enrollment periods.
 The deductible level is based on the Contractor's statewide AHCCCS acute care enrollment (not including SOBRA Family Planning Extension services) as of October 1st each contract year for all rate codes and counties, as shown in the table above.
 AHCCCSA will adjust the Contractor's deductible level at the beginning of a contract year if the Contractor's enrollment changes to the next enrollment level.
 A Contractor at the \$35,000 or \$50,000 deductible level may elect a lower deductible prior to the beginning of a new contract year.
 These deductible levels are subject to change by AHCCCSA during the term of this contract.
-Any change will have a corresponding impact on capitation rates. - b) Prior Period Coverage Reinsurance: Effective October 1, 2006, AHCCCSA will no longer cover PPC inpatient expenses under the reinsurance program for any members. - c) Title XIX Waiver Members: A separate reinsurance deductible for the Title XIX Waiver Group applies for the prospective coverage time period.
+Any change will have a corresponding impact on capitation rates.

+b) Prior Period Coverage Reinsurance: Effective October 1, 2003, AHCCCSA will no longer cover PPC inpatient expenses under the reinsurance program for any members except Title XIX Waiver Group members.
+See section c) below for additional information.